How To Whitewash Brick Using Paint or Limestone

 Dawn Dish Soap

-Dish soap helps to concentrate the mildew-resistant solution.
-Soap will also help keep the mixture on the wall when washing exterior brick homes.
+Soap helps keep the mixture on the wall when washing exterior brick homes.

 Phosphoric Acid

-If you use phosphoric acid outside, it is best run through a pressure washer, consequently becoming airborne.
+Using phosphoric acid outside is best run through a pressure washer, consequently becoming airborne.
 Hire someone for this process; otherwise, purchase gear to protect yourself.

 Using phosphoric acid for interior usage, on the other hand, is as simple as mixing one tablespoon to one gallon of water in a bucket and applying it with gloves and a brush or sponge.